 I’ve been meaning to write this for a while, but have put it off as I know how much time it will take to get all my thoughts down in a coherent and as-concise-as-possible blog post.
-After a post by fellow eco blogger Leotie Lovely aka Holly Rose who despite being vegan herself, very kindly came to my defense regarding a recent YouTube comment, I felt inspired to get this over and done with.
+After a post by fellow eco blogger Leotie Lovely aka Holly Rose who despite being plant-based herself, very kindly came to my defense regarding a recent YouTube comment, I felt inspired to get this over and done with.

 Since starting eco-boost I get daily comments (mostly via YouTube) about the fact that I am not vegan/vegetarian and how my zero waste efforts are not worth it because I eat meat – an industry which we are constantly told is very pollutive and plays a large role in Climate Change.
 I am often asked if I have seen Cowspiracy.
 Short answer: Yes.
 Long answer: Read on, my friend!